 The aim of the course is to teach you the language you need for the first time you have contact with someone in Germany.
 That could be a visit to the country, or simply email contact.
-There are three topic areas:
+There are three themes which are assessed: